kelson8/GTAIVMissionScripts/Natives.md

 12. SET_CAR_ONLY_DAMAGED_BY_PLAYER(int vehicleHandle, int toggle) - Toggle the vehicle to only be damaged by the player, 1 is on 0 is off.
 13. SET_CAR_COORDINATES(int vehicleHandle, float vehicleX, float vehicleY, float vehicleZ) - Set the cars coordinates
 14. SET_CAR_HEADING(int vehicleHandle, float heading) - Set the cars heading.
+15. DELETE_CAR(int &vehicleHandle) - Delete the specified vehicle
+16. MARK_CAR_AS_NO_LONGER_NEEDED(int &vehicleHandle) - Mark the specified vehicle as no longer needed, cleanup for game.

 </details>